 Lab599’s duplex serial CAT with logic levels

 Lab599’s emerging TX-500 rig uses logic levels serial CAT interface, but in a somewhat unusual move also requires external 3.3V power for it’s isolation circuit.

-This option is now available in Digirig Mobile 1.6 via additional contact on 3.5mm TRRS connector.
+This option is available starting from Digirig Mobile 1.6 via additional contact on 3.5mm TRRS connector.
 By default it is disconnected and it can be activated using a solder switch.
-Leave a note with your order if you would like this to be pre-configured before shipping.

 All Digirig revisions have the inline capacitors which TX-500 requires on the audio input and output.